 The Effects of Discrimination

-So the final outcome of the above exercise was the proof for a “hunch” I had for a long time that negation (discrimination) is in engineering a much more powerful explanatory mechanism for causal relations than positive affirmative statements.
+So the final outcome of the above exercise was proof of a “hunch” I had for a long time that negation (discrimination) is in engineering a much more powerful explanatory mechanism for causal relations than positive affirmative statements.

 Discriminatory statements are always unambiguous.
 Saying that if a condition is satisfied something shall happen does not provide as much information as the statement that if a condition is not satisfied the thing shall not happen.
 In the first case, there are always possible open issues about what are all the other necessary conditions for the thing to happen.
 As the switch/bulb example clearly shows “throwing the switch is definitely not a sufficient condition for the bulb to light” (there are other necessary conditions that need to be fulfilled) but “not throwing the switch is a sufficient condition for the bulb not to light” (in this case all other conditions are irrelevant).

-Determinism, Predictability, and Probability are often vilified in the “new” postmodern, chaotic, complexity thinking.
+Determinism, Predictability, and Probability are often vilified in the “new” postmodern, chaotic thinking about complexity.
 The futility of efforts to get a definite (deterministic) answer about the exact outcome of an experiment or prediction of some future event, seems now clear to everyone.
 But, from one extreme we suddenly found ourselves in another.